Music of the Democratic Republic of the Congo: Early political engagement (1965–1970)

-The intersection of politics and popular music has been a defining feature of the country's cultural history, particularly since the mid-20th century.
 Congolese musicians have often acted as chroniclers and promoters of political developments.
-The military coup of 24 November 1965, which brought Mobutu Sese Seko to power, occurred at a time when the Congolese political class was still in its formative stage.
+The military coup of 24 November 1965, which brought Mobutu Sese Seko to power, happened at a time when the Congolese political class was still in its formative stage.
 In the aftermath, the public seeking stability and peace generally welcomed the new regime, which had promised to return power to civilian authorities within five years, a pledge that was never fulfilled.
 In the first decade of Mobutu's rule, music became a medium through which the regime's political and socio-economic objectives were communicated.
 Themes in popular songs included nationalism, pan-Africanism, political programs, and notable political events.
 Early examples include Franco Luambo and TPOK Jazz's "Contentieux Belgo-Congolais enterré" ("Belgian-Congolese Dispute Buried", 1967) and Jean Munsi Kwamy with Orchestre Révolution's "Ndimbala ya Zaïre" ("Explanation of the Zaïre Currency", 1967).
 Tabu Ley Rochereau contributed several works, including "Cinq ans" ("Five Years", 1965) with African Fiesta, "Objectif 80" (1966) with African Fiesta 66, and "Révolution comparaison" (1968) with Orchestre Afrisa International.
 Other notable songs from the era include Lasse and Orchestre Los Angel's "Retroussons les manches" ("Let's Roll Up Our Sleeves", 1966) and Jeannot Bombenga's 1967 "Mbula ya sacrifices" ("1967 Year of Sacrifices", 1967).

 While this alignment with state narratives afforded musicians increased visibility, it also drew criticism from the public and the national press, who accused certain artists of partisan opportunism.
 Nevertheless, Congolese popular music established a distinctive political voice, portraying national leaders to the public, celebrating their achievements, and promoting state policies.
 Notable examples included Joseph Mwena and African Fiesta National's "Lumumba libérateur" (1967), Bikasi Mandeko and Orchestre Saka Saka's "Mobutu médiateur" (1968), Tabu Ley Rochereau and Afrisa International's "Martin Luther King" (1968), and Tabu Ley Rochereau and L'Orchestre African Fiesta National Le Peuple's "Kashama Nkoy" (1969).